splaygary/Sudoku-Solver/README.md

 # Sudoku-Solver
-Sudoku Solver by using an algorithm called back tracking to be able to solve a sudoku puzzle
+Sudoku Solver by using an algorithm called backtracking to be able to solve a sudoku puzzle